salavisushant/mealplanner/README.md

 # Meal planner app using third party APIs.

 ## Tech Stack used for application
-* ReactJs, HTMl, CSS and JavaScript
+* ReactJs, HTML, CSS and JavaScript
 * spoonacular APIs
 * Ant Design for pixel perfect design.